 The Company has delivered year-over-year revenue growth and maintained profitability since 1990.
 The Compensation Committee believes there are multiple factors that have contributed to the Company's strong record of financial and operating performance, but two of the key factors have been the Company's outstanding employees and the leadership provided by the Company's executive officers.
-Accordingly, the Compensation Committee seeks to implement an executive compensation program that recognizes Company performance and individual contribution, while encouraging long-term motivation and retention.
+Accordingly, the Compensation Committee seeks to implement and advance an executive compensation program that recognizes Company performance and individual contribution, while encouraging long-term motivation and retention.
 The Compensation Committee believes the Company's executive compensation program has been instrumental in helping the Company sustain its strong financial performance over many years.

-Under the oversight of the Compensation Committee, the Company's compensation philosophy is to offer compensation programs to the NEOs that align the interests of management and shareholders for the purpose of maximizing shareholder value.
+Under the oversight of the Compensation Committee, the Company's compensation philosophy is to offer compensation programs to the NEOs that align the interests of management and shareholders for the purpose of maximizing shareholder value, while considering the interests of other significant stakeholders such as employees, customers, business partners and the communities in which the Company operates.
 Among other objectives, those programs are designed to:

-- · Focus executives on achieving or exceeding measurable performance targets; - Influence executives to lead Company employees in the implementation of cost saving plans; - Encourage continuation of the Company's entrepreneurial spirit; - · Attract and retain highly-qualified and motivated executives; and - Promote the Company's guiding principles for adherence to a high ethical environment, as well as health and safety standards.
+- · Focus executives on achieving or exceeding measurable performance targets; - Influence executives to lead Company employees in the implementation of cost saving plans; - · Continue the Company's entrepreneurial spirit; - Attract and retain highly-qualified and motivated executives; and - Promote the Company's guiding principles of maintaining a highly ethical environment, as well as health and safety standards.